Strategies for Health

 Walk around the neighborhood every day when you get home from work

-Do five pushups before you leave the office every day, stretch and touch your toes after you brush your teeth
+Pair a new behavior with behavior you already do every day; for example, Do five pushups before you leave the office every day; when you get home every day, stretch and touch your toes; after you brush your teeth, do five squats.

 Go to the gym three times this week